jcgneto/CV/README.md

 ## Programming skills

-Python (primary language I use for data analytics), Bash, and R
+Python (primary language I use for data analytics), Bash, and R.

 # Professional references